Digital BAAS 2024: 10-12 April 2024, online

 Convenors who apply for funding to organise a Targeted Research Panel must commit to coordinating a thematically cohesive panel for the 2024 Digital BAAS Annual Conference and the 2025 BAAS Annual Conference (location TBC).
 Each selected Targeted Research Panel will be awarded £5,000 for a two-year cycle of BAAS annual conference panels.
 The panel convenor might, for example, use funds to subsidise the travel and accommodation of the panellists.
 Whilst proposals from international scholars are welcome, because BAAS seeks to foster research networks and support scholars in the UK, at least 50% of panellists must be UK-based.

-The deadline for Targeted Research Panel applications is 20 November 2023.
+The deadline for Targeted Research Panel applications has been extended to Friday 8th December 2023.
 The convenor will submit a proposal for a fully formed session as outlined in the Call for Papers above in addition to a short statement of no more than 500 words explaining how the proposed session addresses the production of research by and about people of colour, LGBTQ+ communities, disability communities and/or scholars without regularised institutional support.

 Email submissions should include ‘Targeted Research Panels’ in the subject line.
 Convenors should also specify whether they want their panel proposal to be considered for the 2024 Annual Conference if it is not selected as a Targeted Research Panel.